 Head into Harbury and you can pick up the Warwickshire Centenary Way to extend your walking in the area.
 For example you could follow it north to visit Ufton Fields where there are some ponds and a nature reserve.
 Just to the south of the mill there are also some public footpaths around Chesterton, where there are some fish ponds and a mill pool.

 A few miles to the south west you'll find Charlecote Park.
 The park is another lovely place for a walk with river trails along the River Avon and pretty gardens to see.
+You can reach the site from the nearby village of Wellesbourne on the Wellesbourne Walk.
+It's about a 2 mile walk from the village, running along the River Dene.
+You can also visit the village's historic watermill beforehand.

 The woodland trails in Oakley Wood are also easily reachable from the mill.